Jean-Paul Clébert: Provence and later life

 Clébert retreated from urban life in 1956 to the mountainous Luberon region of Provence, in which he discovered abandoned stone villages, and took up residence there without running water or electricity, before moving in 1968 to Oppède-le-Vieux.
-The village had been a refuge for artists during the war, where Alexey Brodovitch owned an old mill occupied by his brother, and where Consuelo de Saint-Exupéry, widow of the aviator, was still resident.
+The village had been a refuge for artists during the war, where Alexey Brodovitch owned an old mill occupied by his brother, and where Consuelo de Saint-Exupéry, widow of the aviator Antoine de Saint-Exupéry, was still resident.
 He spent the rest of his life there, dying on September 20, 2011.

 He wrote thirty-three books and many were dedicated to the history and legends of his adopted Provence, the most influential of these being Les Tziganes (1962), a pioneering sociological study of Gypsies, one of the finest studies of the subject at the time based on both archival research and personal experience (although it has also seen criticism in recent years).
 The book was translated into English by Charles Duff in 1969.
 It was followed by Rêver de Provence – Côte d'Azur (1967), Guide de la Provence mystérieuse (1992) and a three volumes of the series Provence antique (vol. 1 in 1966, vol. 2 in 1970 and vol. 3 in 1992).
 He was awarded the Prix littéraire de Provence in 1988.

 He published the novels L'Ermite in 1984, L'Alchimiste du Roi-Soleil in 1994 and L'Esprit des hauts lieux, in 2000.
 In 1996 he published Dictionnaire du Surréalisme.